bowdoin-csci2200/bowdoin-csci2200.github.io/syllabus.md

 * 2101: When you write code, the process of getting your code to work forces you to correct your logic until the program does what it's supposed to do.

 * 2200: When you write pseudocode for an algorithm, you have to rely on yourself to think through all its details carefully; you need to figure out if it has bugs without implementing it. __Thinking through your idea and all the cases that might happen --- it all happens in your head.__ There is no computer to tell you that you have bugs, that your logic has holes,  _YOU_ need to do that.
-In this class it will be easy to come up with algorithms that almost work .
-The hard part will be coming up with an algorithm that is efficient and justifying that it is correct.
+In this class it will be easy to come up with algorithms that are in the right direction.
+The hard part will be coming up with an algorithm that works and is efficient, and justifying that it is correct.
+And doing so on paper, without implementing it.
 That's the beauty of theory.

 ### Tips for doing well